zcysxy/edav-garden/src/site/notes/EDAV - Dependency Relationship.md

 ## Features

 - Causal relationships
-    - correlation ≠ causation, but still use y-axis for what appears to be the dependent variable
+    - correlation ≠ causation, but we still use the y-axis for what appears to be the dependent variable
 - Associations
     - describe what you see
 - Outliers
 - Clusters
 - Gaps
 - Barriers (boundaries)
 - Conditional relationships
-- (different relationships for different intervals of x)
+    - different relationships for different intervals of x

 </div></div>